Difegue/LANraragi/tools/Documentation/for-regular-users/index/vagrant.md

 ---
 description: >-
-  For computers that are unable to easily use Docker (Windows 7 for instance), Vagrant is an excellent alternative to get started quickly.
+  Vagrant is probably the fastest way to get started for the moment, but it only works on Windows and macOS due to its reliance on SMB.
 ---

 # Vagrant